pcengines/apu2-documentation/docs/supported_coreboot_build.md

 5. Configure your build:

-If previously you built a ROM for another platform you should clean configuration.
-You can make it by typing:
+If previously you've built a ROM for another platform you should clean configuration.
+You make it so by typing:

 ```
 make distclean